-Local artist, Sarah Wakeford has been working with local schools exploring the history of Falkirk’s shops.
+Local artist, Sarah Wakeford worked with local schools, exploring the history of Falkirk’s shops.
 The project ‘First Impressions’ was delivered as part of our Community Engagement Plan, and was aimed at Upper Primary Pupils.
-Four schools took part, Victoria, Comely Park, Laurieston and St Andrews Primary Schools.
+Four schools took part: Victoria, Comely Park, Laurieston and St Andrews Primary Schools.

 The pupils then took part in a programme of three workshops with the artist and created their own shop names and designed signs for the shops.

-An exhibition of the artwork produced is on display at 53 Manor Street, Falkirk.
-It is open 12.00 – 15.00, Thursday to Saturday until 12th November.
+An exhibition of the artwork produced was on display at 53 Manor Street, Falkirk, for 2 weeks.
 Each school has created a different art installation for this exhibition.

 If you want to see more of Sarah’s work please visit her website.